 In the last several weeks, my teenage clients have relayed their experiences of graduation parties.
-While one was a senior, several others were underclassman who were invited to an adult supervised graduation party.
+While one was a senior, several others were underclassman who was invited to an adult-supervised graduation party.
 Many kids attended multiple parties, often with 50-100 students.
 In numerous examples, supervision was responsible, and yet fun and laughter remained abundant.

 However, three examples were relayed by students which were alarming.
 In these situations, parents sponsored large parties, included kegs of beer, and hard liquor.
 While keys were taken from kids (showing as least a modicum of intellect), alcohol use was extreme.
 Of course, in this environment with large numbers, drug use was happening as well.

 As you might expect, some kids called their mom or dad and went home early.
 Some remained and managed themselves well.
 However, many stayed all night, consumed excess alcohol, and were still unable to function 24 hours later.